-Like most compassionate people-pleasing nurse types, I generally keep thoughts and emotions to myself, hidden and safe in my isolation.
-It’s easy to focus and distract myself elsewhere by taking care of others – patients, kids, pets, family and friends, and the all-important to-do lists.
-However, I feel a need to share my experiences and in turn possibly provide hope and thoughts for the increasing number of women and men struggling with the same challenges I did.
+Like most compassionate people-pleasing nurse types, I generally keep my thoughts and emotions to myself, hidden, safe in isolation.
+It’s easier to focus and distract myself by taking care of others – patients, kids, pets, family and friends.
+However, I have come to a place where I believe sharing my experiences might provide hope and insight for the increasing number of women and men struggling with the same challenges I did.

-I struggled for years from brain fog and anxiety.
+For years I experienced brain fog and anxiety.
 My spouse often told me I needed “help”, and I believed him.
-So, I went to counseling, for as many years as he told me I needed help.
-Due mostly to provider availability and insurance, I went to four different counselors in total, over several years.
-At one point I was even diagnosed with adult ADHD, and prescribed drugs not only for ADHD but for anxiety, eating disorders, and depression as well.
+So, I went to counseling, for as many years as he told me I needed to.
+I went to four different counselors in total, over several years.
+At one point I was diagnosed with adult ADHD, and prescribed drugs not only for ADHD but for anxiety, eating disorders, and depression as well.
 Nothing worked for long.

 I believe optimal mental clarity is critical to surviving the turmoil, chaos, and confusion that comes when living with, and especially when trying to divorce, a covert narcissist.
 The only way to find this clarity is to take care of ourselves, both physically and mentally.
 I felt old, tired, drained, and most important, I felt I wasn’t being the best I could be with my sons or at work.
 Since I am an ER nurse, there is little room for error.
 If I was going to survive and thrive the unbelievably confusing and difficult process of leaving a “narcissist”, and be there for my sons, I would need to optimize my health, asap.

 Learn how to implement a LOW CARB Lifestyle and find a way out of the chaos & confusion.